Please carefully read the FAQ below before filling out the form.

 No, I only like 3D printing when a lot of intricate details are involved.
 Sometimes I will sculpt instead.
 Usually, my master copies are 3D prints, which are later cast in a variety of materials.

 How do you generate the patterns on your masks?

 The patterns are not generated.
 They are first hand drawn in ink and then recreated in Blender.
 You can learn more about it here.

 Can you tell me exactly how you made X?

-As I mentioned above, I do not have the time to share how I make everything step-by-step.
+Lumecluster is not a DIY or how-to site.
+This is my own original artwork and I also do not have the time to share everything I do that goes into creating my artwork since I’m just one person.
 There is a wealth of information and Youtube videos that can tell you how to make loads of stuff nowadays.
 I’ve also shared an example of my creative process here (it is NOT a how-to).